Generic Name: fentanyl (FEN-ta-nil)

 Accidental exposure to a new or used patch (either by getting it on the skin or in the mouth) may cause serious and sometimes fatal side effects, especially in children.
 Keep fentanyl patch out of the reach of children.
 Follow the storage and disposal instructions in the additional patient leaflet that comes with fentanyl patch.
 Discuss any questions or concerns with your doctor.

 Do not expose the application site and the surrounding area to direct sources of heat, such as heating pads, electric blankets, heat lamps, saunas, hot tubs, or heated waterbeds.
 Avoid sunbathing; long, hot baths; or other sources of heat to the body.
 Avoid activities that can increase body temperature.
 Tell your doctor if you develop increased body temperature (eg, due to exercise) or a fever.
 The heat may cause more medicine to be released into your skin and could cause serious, even fatal, side effects.

 Long-term use of fentanyl patch during pregnancy may cause dependence in the unborn baby.
 This can lead to withdrawal in the newborn, which can be life-threatening.
 Discuss any questions or concerns with your doctor.

 Fentanyl patch is used for:

-Managing moderate to severe chronic pain in patients who need continuous, around-the-clock narcotic (opioid) pain relief and whose pain cannot be managed by other pain medicines.
+Managing severe chronic pain.
+Fentanyl patch is only for use when continuous, around-the-clock treatment is needed for a long time.
+It is only for use when other pain treatments do not treat your pain well enough or you cannot take them.
 Fentanyl patch should only be used by patients who have already been taking other narcotic pain medicine on a regular schedule and are tolerant to its effects.

 Fentanyl patch is a narcotic (opioid) pain medicine.
 It works in the brain and nervous system to decrease pain.